 CMC Board of Directors

-work and programs of the Carl Maxey Center
+Therefore the mission of the Carl Maxey Center

-to address four focus areas: (a) Racial & Social justice and Equity; (b) Business & Workforce
+We do this by supporting and sustaining the work and programs of the Carl Maxey Center to address four focus areas: (a) Racial & Social justice and Equity; (b) Business/Workforce

-Development; (c) Education & Advocacy; and (d) Cultural Enrichment.
+Development & Economics; (c) Education & Advocacy; and (d) Cultural Enrichment.

 Sandra Williams is a community organizer, filmmaker, and entrepreneur with nearly four decades of experience focusing on discrimination, equity, and social justice.
 She is currently the President of Square Peg Multimedia LLC, offering consulting services, workshops, training and Board Development to businesses and nonprofit organizations, and is the Publisher and Editor of THE BLACK LENS, the only African American focused newspaper in Eastern Washington.